martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 and MUST do so independently of the identifiers presented by the service.

-The inputs used by the client to construct its list of reference identifiers might be a URI that a user has typed into an interface (e.g., an HTTPS URL for a website), configured account information (e.g., the domain name of a particular host or URI used for retrieving information or connecting to a network, which might be different from the DNS domain name portion of a username), a hyperlink in a web page that triggers a browser to retrieve a media object or script, or some other combination of information that can yield a source domain and an application service type.
+The inputs used by the client to construct its list of reference identifiers might be a URI that a user has typed into an interface (e.g., an HTTPS URL for a website), configured account information (e.g., the domain name of a host for retrieving email, which might be different from the DNS domain name portion of a username), a hyperlink in a web page that triggers a browser to retrieve a media object or script, or some other combination of information that can yield a source domain and an application service type.

 The client might need to extract the source domain and application service type from the input(s) it has received.
-The extracted data MUST include only information that can be securely parsed out of the inputs (e.g., parsing the FQDN name out of the "host" component (or its equivalent) of a URI or deriving the application service type from the scheme of a URI) or information that is derived in a manner not subject to subversion by network attackers (e.g., pulling the data from a delegated domain that is explicitly established via client or system configuration, resolving the data via {{DNSSEC}}, or obtaining the data from a third-party domain mapping service in which a human user has explicitly placed trust and with which the client communicates over a connection or association that provides both mutual authentication and integrity checking).
+The extracted data MUST include only information that can be securely parsed out of the inputs, such as parsing the FQDN out of the "host" component or deriving the application service type from the scheme of a URI.
+Other possibilities include pulling the data from a delegated domain that is explicitly established via client or system configuration, resolving the data via {{DNSSEC}}, or obtaining the data from a third-party domain mapping service in which a human user has explicitly placed trust and with which the client communicates over a connection or association that provides both mutual authentication and integrity checking.
-These considerations apply only to extraction of the source domain from the inputs; naturally, if the inputs themselves are invalid or corrupt (e.g., a user has clicked a link provided by a malicious entity in a phishing attack), then the client might end up communicating with an unexpected application service.
+These considerations apply only to extraction of the source domain from the inputs.
+Naturally, if the inputs themselves are invalid or corrupt (e.g., a user has clicked a link provided by a malicious entity in a phishing attack), then the client might end up communicating with an unexpected application service.

 For example, given an input URI of \<sips:alice@example.net>, a client would derive the application service type `sip` from the scheme and parse the domain name `example.net` from the host component.

-Each reference identifier in the list SHOULD be based on the source domain and SHOULD NOT be based on a derived domain (e.g., a host name or domain name discovered through DNS resolution of the source domain).
+Each reference identifier in the list MUST be based on the source domain and MUST NOT be based on a derived domain such as a domain name discovered through DNS resolution of the source domain.
 This rule is important because only a match between the user inputs and a presented identifier enables the client to be sure that the certificate can legitimately be used to secure the client's communication with the server.

-Using the combination of FQDN(s) and application service type, the client constructs a list of reference identifiers in accordance with the following rules:
+Using the combination of FQDN(s) and application service type, the client MUST construct its list of reference identifiers in accordance with the following rules:

 * The list SHOULD include a DNS-ID.
-  A reference identifier of type DNS-ID can be directly constructed from a FQDN that is (a) contained in or securely derived from the inputs (i.e., the source domain), or (b) explicitly associated with the source domain by means of user configuration (i.e., a derived domain).
+  A reference identifier of type DNS-ID can be directly constructed from a FQDN that is (a) contained in or securely derived from the inputs, or (b) explicitly associated with the source domain by means of user configuration.

 * If a server for the application service type is typically discovered by means of DNS SRV records, then the list SHOULD include an SRV-ID.